Pravargav/Amadeus/English/sentences.md

 -> Leaving the task unfinished, how can he go home?

--> They brought up their children with strong values.

 -> I am applying to stay prepared and proactive, not because I want to switch immediately.

 -> He ran fast to catch the train.